Roland Pryzbylewski: Character background and plot relations

-"Prez" is well-known within the department for his incompetence; an oft-recounted incident involved him panickedly shooting up his own squad car and then calling in a false report.
+"Prez" is well-known within the department for his incompetence; an oft-recounted incident involved shooting up his own squad car in a panic and then calling in a false report.
 He has been bounced around various units, and many of his fellow police officers consider him an inept detective.
-Because he is married to senior officer Stanislaus "Stan" Valchek's daughter Joan, he is protected from termination, despite their mutual animosity.
-Prior to Season 1, Pryzbylewski had been working in the casualty division under Lieutenant Cantrell.
+Because he is married to senior officer Stanislaus "Stan" Valchek's daughter Judy, he is protected from termination, despite their mutual animosity.
+Prior to Season 1, Pryzbylewski had been working in the casualty division under Major Walter Cantrell.

 Though portrayed as a decent man who occasionally shows flashes of intelligence, Prez shies away from the brutal realities of Baltimore police work.
 Despite eventually winning his colleagues' respect in the Barksdale Detail through his code-breaking and paper-trail skills, he is never truly comfortable as a police officer.
 By contrast, he later becomes a dedicated and capable teacher.

 Season one

 Prez is sent to Lieutenant Daniels' Barksdale detail because Deputy Commissioner Burrell allows the unit commanders to dump their most incompetent officers on Daniels.
 Upon arrival, he accidentally shoots a wall while showing off modifications to his gun.
-Though appalled, Daniels agrees to keep Prez if Cantrell will also give him Leander Sydnor, the best detective under Cantrell's command.
+Though appalled, Daniels agrees to keep Prez if Cantrell will also give him Leander Sydnor, the best detective under Major Cantrell's command.

 Later, Prez, Herc, and Carver drunkenly incite a near-riot at the Franklin Terrace Towers, and Prez pistol-whips a teenager with his service weapon, blinding him in one eye.
 Notably, even the brutality-prone duo of Herc and Carver think Prez's actions are unjustified.
 Daniels stands up for his detective and protects him from serious repercussions by providing Prez with a suitable story for Internal Investigations; Prez is ultimately suspended from street duty, but Valchek thanks Daniels for helping Prez.

 Stuck in the office, a bored Prez begins playing with the Barksdale organization's pager codes, eventually breaking them and greatly contributing to the case.
 Mentored by Freamon, he discovers a gift for wiretap work and following the paper trail, eventually becoming valuable to the team.